ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 atlas sequence parameter set: syntax structure containing syntax elements that apply to zero or more entire coded atlas sequences as determined by the content of a syntax element found in the AFPS referred to by a syntax element found in each tile header.

-attribute: scalar or vector property optionally associated with each point in a volumetric frame such as colour, reflectance, surface normal, time stamps, material ID, etc.
+attribute: scalar or vector property optionally associated with each point in a volumetric frame such as colour, reflectance, surface normal, timestamps, material ID, etc.

 coded atlas sequence: sequence of coded atlas access units, in decoding order, of an IRAP coded atlas access unit, followed by zero or more coded atlas access units that are not IRAP coded atlas access units, including all subsequent access units up to but not including any subsequent coded atlas access unit that is an IRAP coded atlas access unit.